kyang5/coursedescriptions/source/courses/comp353.rst

 COMP 353: Database Programming
 ==============================

-This course introduces relational and object databases  to support database creation and application development.
-Use of commercial database products will give a practical orientation.
+This course introduces relational and objects databases to support database creation and application development.
+The use of commercial database products will give a practical orientation.

 Credit Hours
 -----------------------